leon-matthews/WDDX/README.txt

 As such, it has good support for the parts of the WDDX standard that the PHP wddx functions actually use, but probably poor support of the full standard.
 It's impossible to actually tell because the specification is no longer online!
 DNS entries for wddx.org expired in 2010, last year as I write this.
+I have decoded many thousands of packets with it, but YMMV...

 Example